coinbase/extended-optimism-mintable-token/README.md

  * OpenZeppelin's [`IERC165Upgradeable`](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/v4.7.3/contracts/utils/introspection/IERC165Upgradeable.sol) contract is used in place of their [`IERC165`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.7.3/contracts/utils/introspection/IERC165.sol) contract to support upgradeability.
  * `supportsInterface` is marked as `public virtual` to allow inheriting contracts to both override and call it.
  * Marks `mint` and `burn` as `public` instead of `external` to allow inheriting contracts to call them.
-* An `__UpgradeableOptimismMintableERC20__initialize` initializer function was added to support the initialization of `ERC20Upgradeable` configuration.
+* An `initialize` initializer function was added to support the initialization of `ERC20Upgradeable` configuration.
 * A `decimals` variable was added to the constructor.
 * A storage gap was added to simplify state management in the event that state variables are added to `UpgradeableOptimismMintableERC20` in the future.